vlad1m1r0v/SelfAssessment/Skills/NodeJS.md

   - Node.js CLI: 🖐️ used
   - Process-based permissions
   - Graceful shutdown: 🎓 known
-  - Clustering
+  - Clustering 🖐️ used
   - Watch filesystem changes with --watch: 👂 heard
 - Internal API
   - Streams API: 🖐️ used
   - Web Streams API
   - Crypto API: 🖐️ used
-  - Password hashing with node:crypto.scrypt
+  - Password hashing with node:crypto.scrypt 🖐️ used
   - Web Crypto API
   - File system API: sync and async: 🖐️ used
   - Copy folder recursively: 🖐️ used